Terrence Bieshaar: Professional career

+Terrence Bieshaar played for Landstede Zwolle in the BNXT League during the 2023–24 season.

 On August 2, 2024, Bieshaar signed with the Kaohsiung Aquas of the Taiwan Professional Basketball League (TPBL).
 On December 31, Kaohsiung Aquas terminated the contract relationship with Bieshaar.

 In January 2025, Terrence signed with Den Bosch Heroes.
 With Den Bosch Heroes he directly won the Dutch Cup.
 In the BNXT competition, Terrence and his team, were ranked as the first Dutch team.
 Currently, Terrence and his team of Den Bosch Heroes are in the finals for the Dutch championship.

 International career

 Bieshaar represented the Netherlands at the 2013 under-16 European Championships (Division B) as well as at the 2015 under-18 (Division B) and 2016 under-20 (Division B) European Championships.

 On 7 November 2017, Bieshaar was selected by coach Toon van Helfteren for the senior Netherlands national basketball team for the first time.
 On 23 February 2018, he made his national team debut against Italy.